Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Starfall Attack 9** ● **Martial, Weapon**
 > **Far** burst 2 (weapon range), all creatures you can see
 > **Attack:**  Dexterity vs Reflex
-> **Hit:**  1dW + Dexterity modifier damage, and the target is immobilized until the end of your next turn.
+> **Hit:**  1dW + Dexterity modifier damage, and the target is immobile until the end of your next turn.
 > **Special:**  If you do not move this turn, the target suffers a -2 penalty to all attack rolls until the start of your next turn whether or not you hit.
 > **Maintain:**  Standard: Repeat the attack.
 You can shift the barrage up to 3 squares every turn.
 If you miss all targets in the burst, you can no longer sustain.